 I really wanted to like Dil Se.
 It seemed like it was trying to do something edgy and different, and I always respect films for venturing outside of mainstream formula.
 Yet, that in and of itself is no guarantee of quality filmmaking, just like cliched genre-tropes are no guarantees of movie failures.
 In every case, a film has to deliver a solid screenplay combined with a directorial effort that realizes those concepts in effective ways, and Dil Se just doesn’t do that.
 It’s a fun experience for well written Rahaman music, which is among the best in the world, and its symbolic imagery that hints at deeper spiritual themes is commendable, but as a narrative film with a story to tell and characters you care about, it feels lacking.
 I appreciate movies that try, but simply trying is not enough.
 A movie that tries is not necessarily a movie that is good.

 SUMMARY & RECOMMENDATION: Dil Se could’ve been a masterpiece with a script rewrite or two, or perhaps a better lead actress.
 The central love story feels contrived and artificial.
-Almost none of the fireworks between Khan and Koirala are believable.
+Shah Rukh Khan and Manisha Koirala have zero chemistry despite the former’s best efforts.
 The interesting premise of the tragic, doomed relationship is never used to its full potential.

 — However… Dil Se also possesses a powerhouse soundtrack, beautiful musical sequences, great location-photography, and an intriguing setting.

 —> ON THE FENCE: Bollywood fans will probably be able to look over the shady romance and unbelievable plot points, and everyone and their grandmother will be impressed by the film’s visuals and music.
 The problem is that the central romance, the core of the movie, is flawed.

 ?
 Seriously, those opening bass notes on the train.